How to avoid reaching for comfort food when you’re stressed

 Take the time to plan your meals, shop for the ingredients and then enjoy preparing and cooking.
 Knowing you have a delicious meal planned will help you avoid snacking as you look forward to the enjoyment of eating your own homecooked meal.
 Nourishing and nurturing yourself with good healthy food is the ultimate self-care and will go a long way to helping you feel happy and satisfied.

 Many of you will be familiar with the Thermomix; the “Rolls Royce” of kitchen machines!
 The great thing about using the Thermomix is that for those who are confident cooks, the possibilities to take your cooking to another level are endless!
 The Thermomix recipe platform offers wonderful recipes from all over the world so there’s plenty of inspiration.
-For those who don’t tend to cook from scratch, then good news is that all you need to do is follow the guided instructions on the screen on the Thermomix itself.
+For those who don’t tend to cook from scratch, then the good news is that all you need to do is follow the guided instructions on the screen on the Thermomix itself.
 A great way to involve all the family.
 If you’d like to find out more, CLICK HERE

 Drink more fluids

-You’d be surprised how much being dehydrated can affect your mood, focus and overall energy; this in turn will affect the food choices you make.
+You’d be surprised how much being dehydrated can affect your mood, focus and overall energy; this, in turn, will affect the food choices you make.

 Set yourself a goal and aim to drink more.
 Avoid drinks that are sweetened, whether naturally or artificially.
 The high sugar levels will again wreak havoc with your blood sugar balance, leaving you feeling tired, sleepy and even anxious and jittery as your body adjusts to find balance.
 Whilst tea (preferably black) and coffee are often vilified, they are good choices if you are not sensitive to caffeine, to keep you hydrated, as well as plain water and herbal teas and don’t forget that soups, fruits and vegetables all provide fluids and will contribute to your hydration levels.